 We didn’t send them to any companies.
 There were discussions about it but the end we all felt that it needed to be better.
 WE as a band needed to be better.
 Things were beginning to come together.
 Jim joining the band was a step in the right direction to reach that goal.
 So we decided we should play live and see how well things went.
 Then we would go back in and really spend time on the songs at least that was the plan.

-Have you ever released any of those recording to the public, even hand by hand?
+Have you ever released any of those recordings to the public, even hand by hand?

 We didn’t make copies and hand them out or trade them like other bands would do.
 Our following was all from people talking to each other.
 If someone asked for a copy, I would give them one or another band member would.
 We didn’t have the resources to do a mass hand out like that so we kept playing wherever we could.

-I guess that the shows you did with Bob back on the 80s era were loud and not to be missed.
+I guess that the shows you did with Bob back in the 80s were loud and not to be missed.
 Am I right?

 Things had begun to come together around then.
 The crowd was growing, we were having a good time on stage and off.
 That was a good time for the band.
 A lot of it had to do with the people who came and supported us.
 Our friends and families.
 They were a huge part in the madness that went on sometimes for days and even weeks at a time.

 Thanks to those gigs there was a Sanctum fan base getting even bigger form gig to gig, am I right?
-A quite notable fact for a band with strong gig activity but without a release (yet)…
+Quite a notable fact for a band with strong gig activity but without a release (yet)…

 That was how it was turning out to be.
 We would be walking on the boardwalk at the Jersey shore and suddenly someone would yell SANCTUM.
 I think a lot of that had to do with the endless gigs we were doing.
 We did our best to perform every night and if only one person left liking it, they would tell someone else.
 It seems like it would take forever like that, but it really worked out for us.